mvogelgesang/sf-mcp-registration-api-key/README.md

 ## Post-Install Apex

-Starting with `<NEW_VERSION>` the package ships a post-install Apex handler (`GoogleMapsMCPPostInstall`) registered via `postInstallScript` in `sfdx-project.json`.
+Starting with `1.0.0` the package ships a post-install Apex handler (`GoogleMapsMCPPostInstall`) registered via `postInstallScript` in `sfdx-project.json`.
 It runs automatically after install or upgrade and is fully idempotent — every step inspects the current state before mutating anything, so re-runs are safe.

 What it does: